Unboxed-Software/solana-course/content/token22-metadata.md

   space: mintLen,
 });
 ```
-- we are creating the metadata pointer instruction, event if we are using the metadata extension, we still have to use the metadata pointer extension, but we will point to the mint it self, this is how the system works to insure consistency and to make it easier to process the mint data
+- we are creating the metadata pointer instruction, event if we are using the metadata extension, we still have to use the metadata pointer extension, but we will point to the mint it self, this is how the system works to insure consistency and to make it easier to process the mint data.
 ```ts
 const initMetadataPointerInstructions = createInitializeMetadataPointerInstruction( mint.publicKey,